UN Department of Global Communications

 Independence

-The Evaluation and Communications Research Unit, the central evaluation function for DPI, reports directly to the Under-Secretary-General on evaluations and to the Chief of the Office of the USG on administrative matters.
-In order to ensure independence and credibility for its evaluation function, ECRU operates independently from other operational or management functions within DPI.
+The Evaluation and Communications Research Unit, the central evaluation function for DGC, reports directly to the Under-Secretary-General on evaluations and to the Chief of the Office of the USG on administrative matters.
+In order to ensure independence and credibility for its evaluation function, ECRU operates independently from other operational or management functions within DGC.

 The Evaluation and Communications Research Unit has a biennial budget that is handled at the level of the Office of the USG, and does not have full control over evaluation expenditure.